Macaulay Culkin Doesn't Watch Home Alone on Christmas

 Culkin said being recognized by his fans is both a "curse and a blessing."

 "I can get into any restaurant I want without a reservation," he said.
-"But while I'm there, everyone's starting at me and all going ‘awwww' the whole time."
+"But while I'm there, everyone's staring at me and all going ‘awwww' the whole time."

 Watch the video to see Culkin's full interview.